 It’s not often we go out as a family as the OH’s always working.
 Sometimes if there’s a daytime BBQ or party of mutual friends then we’ll be there, but otherwise it’s always me taking N off somewhere.
-So when we do go out, even for mundane occasions it’s quite a novelty for N. For me it makes me laugh, as I wonder what the OH thinks to what N does and knows when we’re out and about.
+So when we do go out, even for mundane occasions it’s quite a novelty for N. For me it makes me laugh, as I wonder what the OH thinks about the things that N does and knows when we’re out and about together.

 Our most recent, of the count on one hand, times that we’ve been out as a family was to the barber’s the other week.
 I’m not entirely sure why I needed to be there, but it was assumed I’d be going too.
 I remember the last time we went to that small local town was when N was about 4 weeks old and we went to the bank to open a shoot account for the OH’s ‘syndicate’.
 It’s been a while.

-Roll on 2014, and it was very different.
+Roll on 2014, 3 years later and it was very different.
 N taking charge, pointing to his dad the way we had to go.

 ‘That’s the way to swimming, Daddy’